Sint-Genesius-Rode: Politics

 Today, this particular municipality remains a controversial topic of local and national politics.
 On May 31, 2010, its city council voted a motion asking that it be reassigned from the Flemish Region to the Brussels Capital Region, in view of the majority of francophones residing there.
 A considerable number of Belgian French-speakers would like this to happen, thus creating a geographical link between Wallonia and Brussels.
 Francophone politicians propose this in exchange of the Flemish demand for the splitting of Brussels-Halle-Vilvoorde.
 The reassignment of the area is strongly opposed by most Flemish people, their politicians and their institutions, who argue that the borders of Belgium's regions should not be changed simply because many people move from one region to another.
 They see the incorporation of the territory into the Brussels Capital Region as a threat to the language and cultural rights of Flemish residents, and that a precedent would be set that would invite further Francophone migration to other municipalities with facilities.
 They also view this tendency as the extension of an already prevalent Francophone influence on the capital region.

-The current system of facilities was settled by Flemish politicians in 1963.
-A large majority of French speakers did not agree with this evolution.
-The previous system, also proposed by the Flemish politicians but accepted by the French speakers, relied on decennial census programs to adapt the limits of the linguistic regions.
-In 1930, the French speaking politicians strongly refused a Flemish proposal to make the whole Belgian territory fully bilingual, calling it unthinkable that French speaking officials would thus be supposed to learn Dutch.